poLLi/Screep_PoLLi_AI/README.md

 - **`npm run build`**: Build and minify the project into `dist/main.js`
 - **`npm run dev`**: Build in development mode (unminified)
 - **`npm run deploy`**: Build and deploy to local Screeps server
--
+- **`npm run deploy-official`**: Build and deploy to official Screeps server
+- **`npm run watch`**: Build in development mode with file watching
 ### Deployment

+#### Local Server Deployment

-The project is configured to deploy to:
+The project is configured to deploy to a local Screeps server at:
 ```
 C:\Users\datgu\AppData\Local\Screeps\scripts\127_0_0_1___21025\default\
 ```
-This is a local Server Deployment.
-Change the path inside the package.json

-To deploy your bot:
+To deploy to your local server:
 ```bash
 npm run deploy
 ```